Summary:

 Credit reporting agency

-Could you perform a background search of all public records such as Lexus/Nexus? www.lexisnexis.com
+Could you conduct a comprehensive background search of all public records, including those available on Lexus/Nexus? www.lexisnexis.com

 flood zone maps, https://www.fema.gov/flood-maps